Frequently Asked Questions

 Is this a predictor of future stock returns?

-No. The calculator uses historical monthly data only.
-It shows what happened in the past for the selected period.
+No. The simulator uses historical monthly data only and shows what happened in the past for the period you select.
 It does not project, forecast, or recommend a future return for any asset.

 Does the simulator buy fractional shares?

 Yes.
-Contributions are modeled as if they can be allocated proportionally at each monthly close, so the tool can estimate accumulated shares and ending value cleanly.
+Contributions are allocated proportionally at each monthly close so the tool can estimate accumulated shares and ending value cleanly.
 Real-world fractional-share availability depends on your broker.

 Why can my real-world result be different?

 Real investing includes taxes, dividends, trading fees, bid/ask spreads, execution timing, and account-specific rules that are outside this baseline model.
-Treat the simulator as a directional learning aid rather than a precise after-tax projection.
+Treat the simulator as a directional learning aid, not a precise after-tax projection.
+For dividend-paying stocks in particular, real total return would be somewhat higher than the price-only chart shows.

 Do you recommend any particular stock?

 No. This site provides an educational calculator and supporting content, not personalized investment recommendations.
-The choice of which stocks to include in the dataset reflects reader interest in well-known US and Korean tickers, not an endorsement of any of them.
+The choice of which tickers to include reflects reader interest in well-known US names, not an endorsement of any of them.

 The numbers reflect what Yahoo Finance reports.
-We do not adjust for delisted constituents, reconstitution effects in the index, or corporate actions other than splits.
-For high-stakes decisions, verify against primary sources or a paid market data provider.
+We do not adjust for delisted index constituents, reconstitution effects, or corporate actions other than splits.
+For high-stakes decisions, verify against primary sources or a paid market-data provider.
+See our Disclaimer.